michaelzick/TypeText/ReadMe.md

 # What does this do?
-This plugin takes a string, parses it to an array, and outputs it to the DOM with the following options:
+This plugin takes a string, parses it to an array and outputs it to the DOM with the following options:
 -type: 'linear' or 'random' (string)
 -speed: how fast the characters are displayed (integer)